Water Vapor Imagery

 This fact makes the interpretation of water vapor imagery different than traditional infrared imagery (which is mainly used to identify and track clouds).
 Unlike clouds, water vapor is everywhere.
 Therefore, you will very rarely see the surface of the earth in a water vapor image (except perhaps during a very dry, very cold Arctic outbreak).
 Secondly, water vapor doesn't often have a hard upper boundary (like cloud tops).
 Water vapor is most highly concentrated in the lower atmosphere (due to gravity and proximity to source regions like large bodies of water), but the concentration tapers off at higher altitudes.

-The fact that water vapor readily absorbs radiation between roughly 6 and 7 microns also raises an interesting question -- just where does the radiation that ultimately reaches the satellite originate from?
+The fact that water vapor readily absorbs radiation between roughly 6 and 7 microns also raises an interesting question: Just where does the radiation that ultimately reaches the satellite originate from?
 The answer to that question is the effective layer, which is the highest altitude where there's appreciable water vapor.
-In other words, the effective layer is the source for the radiation detected by the satellite.
 Above the effective layer, there is not enough water vapor to absorb the radiation emitted from below, nor is there enough emission of infrared radiation to be detected by the satellite.
 Any radiation emitted below the effective layer is simply absorbed by the water vapor above it.

 In our previous discussion of traditional infrared imagery, I'm not sure if you realized that the radiation detected by the satellite only came from one distinct level in the atmosphere at a given point.
 If the column was clear, then the surface was detected; however, if the column contained clouds, then only the top-most layer of clouds was observed.
 The surfaces that emit the radiation that the satellite "sees" (highest cloud tops or the ground in the case of traditional IR imagery) are the "effective layers."
 A universal property of an effective layer is that only emissions from this layer are observed by the satellite.
 For a visual, consider emissions at a representative wavelength useful for traditional infrared imagery (10.7 microns, for example) from a cloudy atmospheric column (toward the left on the schematic below).